ShaunMaher/formula_portainer_container/README.md

 ## What doesn't work
 * We don't currently detect if the container is already running properly.
 We currently assume it is running and don't start it.
+* The Docker endpoint ID is hard coded.
+We should autodetect a default and override this default with a pillar.

 ## What needs imporvements
 * The Portainer login credentials are specified in init.sls.
 This should be moved into a secure pillar.
-* Docker Hub credentails are not used, even if they are congifured in Portainer.
+* Docker Hub credentails are not used, even if they are configured in Portainer.